Law of the Minimum Paradoxes

-It is a nontrivial task to measure the fitness functions and action of selection in nature, but now it was done for many populations and phenotypical traits \cite{KingsolverPfennig2007}.
+It is a nontrivial task to measure the fitness functions and action of selection in nature, but now it has been done for many populations and phenotypical traits \cite{KingsolverPfennig2007}.
 Special statistical methods for life-history analysis for inference of fitness and population growth are developed and tested \cite{Shawatal2008}.

-In our further analysis we do not need exact values of fitness but rather it existence and some qualitative features.
+In our further analysis we do not need exact values of fitness but rather its existence and some qualitative features.

 First of all, let us consider an oversimplified situation with identical organisms.
-Given phenotypical treats, fitness $W$ is a function of factors loads: $W=W(f_1, \ldots, f_q)$.
+Given phenotypical treats, fitness $W$ is a function of factor loads: $W=W(f_1, \ldots, f_q)$.
 This assumption does not take into account physiological adaptation that works as a protection system and modifies the factor loads.
-This modification is in the focus of our analysis in the follow-up sections, and now we neglect adaptation.
+This modification is in the focus of our analysis in the follow-up section, but for now we neglect adaptation.
 The convention about axes direction means that all the partial derivatives of $W$ are non-positive $\partial W /\partial f_i \leq 0$.